Logo

 Accuracy

-Manual Counting
+Manual counting

-Quick to start, no technology needed
+Quick to start, no technology required

-Low accuracy, labor-intensive, not continuous
+Low accuracy, labour-intensive, not continuous

 ❌ Very low